Student Internships

 Invest in Your Future: Paid Internship in Environmental & Energy Justice

-The Western Environmental Science Technical Assistance Center for Environmental Justice (WEST EJ Center) is an Environmental Justice Thriving Communities Technical Assistance Center (TCTAC) that builds the capacity of organizations through free hands-on help, training, resources, and support to tackle environmental or energy justice challenges faced by communities in Arizona, Nevada, California, Hawai’i, and the US Affiliated Pacific Islands, including Native American tribes and Indigenous communities in these areas.
+The Western Environmental Science Technical Assistance Center for Environmental Justice (WEST EJ Center) is an Environmental Justice Thriving Communities Technical Assistance Center (TCTAC) that builds the capacity of organizations through free hands-on help, training, resources, and support to tackle environmental or energy justice challenges faced by communities in American Samoa, Arizona, California, the Commonwealth of the Northern Mariana Islands, Guam, Hawai'i, and Nevada, including Native American Tribes and Indigenous communities in these areas.

 Overview